Freekick1704/ECE550D_Project/README.md

 * Used mux to support instructions related to r30 and r31 read/write.
 * Corresponding file: processor.v

+### Testing Method

+* We indeed used waveform timing simulation to test our processor.
+* The four .png files are the snapshots of the generated waveform.

 ### Bugs or Issues

 No bugs or issues are discovered at this moment.